-There were 4,824 reporting brewery facilities/locations in the United States in 2015.
-This is an increase of about 700 from 2014 reports.
+According to TTB preliminary reports, there were 5,648 reporting brewery facilities/locations in the United States in 2017.
+This is an increase of about 552 from 2016 reports.

 Brewpubs typically brew less than 1,000 barrels (31,000 gallons) of beer per year, though larger chains have emerged around the country.

 The share of market for the top five brewers and importers has changed significantly over the past five years.
-Since 2009, more than 7 percent of the market has shifted from large brewers and importers to smaller brewers and importers.
-The continued growth in small upstart breweries makes the U.S. beer market a dynamic and competitive industry.
+Since 2017, more than 9 percent of the market volume has shifted from large brewers and importers to smaller brewers and importers.
+The continued growth in small, upstart breweries makes the U.S. beer market a dynamic and competitive industry.